 – The authors select and discuss picture books to read with children learning Spanish.
 The books featured in these posts are especially effective teaching tools.
 The recommendations are an enormous help for parents and educators looking for quality literature in Spanish.
 You might want to take advantage of the upcoming Sonrisas Book Store sale.
 It will run from Dec.
 1-15.
 Check back later in the week for more details and the coupon code to receive a 15% discount.

 – The book recommendations include specific suggestions and lesson ideas.
 In addition to discussing why the books work well with children learning Spanish, the authors explain how they use the books in their classes.
-For example, many of us read De la cabeza a los pies by Eric Carle with our students.
-In this post, Brooks Lindner explains how he teaches the book and a game that he plays with his students based on the story.

 – There are suggested activities for different topics.
-For example, in this post Blue Lindner writes about a lesson she did on colors.

 – The authors write their articles with the same consideration they put into the lessons they teach.
 The information is concise, clear and concrete.